 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Del Rey Books on November 27, 2012 and has 290 pages.
+urban fantasy that was published by Del Rey Books on November 27, 2012 and has 290 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Hounded, Hexed, Hammered, Tricked, Hunted, "Two Ravens and One Crow", Shattered, Besieged
+Other books by this author which I have reviewed include Hounded, Hexed, Hammered, Tricked, Hunted, "Two Ravens and One Crow", Shattered, Besieged, "The Purloined Poodle"

 Fifth in the Iron Druid Chronicles and revolving around a 2,100-year-old Druid with his apprentice and talking dog.